iris-theof/Bike-Demand/README.md

 based only on time and date as it was the target of the kaggle competition.

 # Acknowledgments
 I would like to acknowledge my friend Dr. Maria Stounrana for valuable input on this project.
+Kaggle is acknowledged for making available the database.

 # Main results summary
 ## Exploratory Data Analysis